joecox/231/hw4/hw4.markdown

     a rule for sequence \infr{T-Seq}, and the facts that
     $\typecheck{\emptyset;\{ l : Int \}}{\tFree{l}}{\TUnit}$ and
     $\typecheck{\emptyset;\{ l : Int \}}{l}{\TRef{\TInt}}$
-    are true we can se that:
+    are true we can see that:

     \infrule[T-Seq]{